THE EXHIBIT

 Grace Arms of Antioch: Pastor Kirkland A. Smith, Board President

-RUA'H Community Outreach: Dr. Carrie Frazier, CEO & Founder
+Village Keepers, Inc.: Dr. Carrie Frazier, CEO & Founder

 Antioch Community Foundation: Keith Archuleta, Executive Director